pubkey/rxdb/.github/ISSUE_TEMPLATE.md

 <!--
-  # STOP: DO NOT CREATE AN ISSUE!

-  It is very unlikely that you want to create an issue.
+  # STOP: It is very unlikely that you want to create an issue.

   ## Have you found a bug?
   -> Create a pull request where you tried to reproduce the problem or at least have shown that you tried to do so.